- 9/14/19. Article clean up. Added some audio clips and images to the post.

 - Included Accessories: USB Cable, Stand.

-The Blue snowball just may be the most startling example of price vs. value that you will find in this price range or otherwise.
-It’s a user friendly mic that delivers simple, efficient, and practical results.
-For under $100, it just makes sense for all types of voice over work… ranging from pod-casting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛
+The Blue snowball just may be the most startling example of price to performance ratio around.
+It’s a user-friendly mic that delivers simple, efficient, and practical results.
+It makes sense for all types of voice-over work, ranging from podcasting, webinars, Skype, you-tube, and basically anything that requires you to blab into the mic about stuff!

 EQ and Polar Patterns